riceissa/issarice.com/wiki/product-reviews.md

 I'm not including any Windows vs Linux thoughts here, though I was definitely getting a shock from switching away from Linux as my main OS after 10+ years.

+how did i make the choice of which laptop to buy and where? i wanted a high quality/durable laptop. from my reading, it seemed like laptops can be divided roughly into "consumer grade" and "business grade" laptops, with the latter being of much higher build quality. so i decided to focus my attention on business laptops. thinkpads are the most well-known among these, and i had good experiences with my previous X220, so i decided to focus most of my search on getting a thinkpad. my other requirement was that i wanted to play some windows-only video games and other windows-only software like supermemo, so i was looking at getting a windows laptop.
+One option for getting a cheapt thinkpad is to buy a used one on eBay.
+However, I did not want to deal with pirated versions of windows or malware installed by the seller, so if the laptop was a used one, i would have had to buy a legitimate copy of windows, which is $140--$200 depending on the version. thus, i could get a $400 thinkpad plus spend $140 on a copy of windows 10 for a total of $540 or so.

+could i do better?
+doing more research, i found that lenovo has an official new and refurbished products store called the Outlet, which sells somewhat older versions of products for far cheaper. if i was quick to find a good deal, this meant I could get a better and almost-new laptop for $600--$900, depending on the model and specs. this would also come with a new copy of windows (i tried looking at whether it was possible for the previous owner to do something to the laptop like install malware on it, but could not find any information, and thought this was unlikely enough that i didn't worry about it).

+after doing some more reading, i concluded the lenovo outlet option seemed like the best combination of cheap + high build quality. so my research shifted to finding a good deal on the outlet. after some looking, i was able to find the x1 yoga gen 3 for $615. after consulting some typical prices for the model (e.g. you can find some price charts on /g/), i concluded this was a good enough deal, so bought it.

 some thoughts for now:

 - it’s very noticeably faster than my x220; i can browse any website i want with firefox.